Hawthorne effect

-The Hawthorne effect is a type of reactivity in which individuals modify an aspect of their behavior in response to their awareness of being observed.
-The effect was discovered in the context of research conducted at the Hawthorne Western Electric plant; however, some scholars feel the descriptions are apocryphal.
+The Hawthorne effect is a type of human behavior reactivity in which individuals modify an aspect of their behavior in response to their awareness of being observed.
+The effect was discovered in the context of research conducted at the Hawthorne Western Electric plant; however, some scholars think the descriptions are fictitious.

 The original research involved workers who made electrical relays at the Hawthorne Works, a Western Electric plant in Cicero, Illinois.
-Between 1924 and 1927, the lighting study was conducted.
-Workers experienced a series of lighting changes in which productivity was said to increase with almost any change in the lighting.
-This turned out not to be true.
-In the study that was associated with Elton Mayo, which ran from 1928 to 1932, a series of changes in work structure were implemented (e.g., changes in rest periods) in a group of five women.
-However, this was a methodologically poor, uncontrolled study that did not permit any firm conclusions to be drawn.
+Between 1924 and 1927, the lighting study was conducted, wherein workers experienced a series of lighting changes that were said to increase productivity.
+This conclusion turned out to be false.
+In an Elton Mayo study that ran from 1927 to 1928, a series of changes in work structure were implemented (e.g. changes in rest periods) in a group of six women.
+However, this was a methodologically poor, uncontrolled study from which no firm conclusions could be drawn.
+Elton Mayo later conducted two additional experiments to study the phenomenon: the mass interviewing experiment (1928–1930) and the bank wiring observation experiment (1931–32).

-One of the later interpretations by Landsberger suggested that the novelty of being research subjects and the increased attention from such could lead to temporary increases in workers' productivity.
+One of the later interpretations by Henry Landsberger, a sociology professor at UNC-Chapel Hill, suggested that the novelty of being research subjects and the increased attention from such could lead to temporary increases in workers' productivity.
 This interpretation was dubbed "the Hawthorne effect".

 History

-The term "Hawthorne effect" was coined in 1958 by Henry A. Landsberger when he was analyzing the Hawthorne studies conducted between 1924 and 1932 at the Hawthorne Works (a Western Electric factory in Cicero, outside Chicago).
-The Hawthorne Works had commissioned a study to determine if its workers would become more productive in higher or lower levels of light.
-The workers' productivity seemed to improve when changes were made, and slumped when the study ended.
-It was suggested that the productivity gain occurred as a result of the motivational effect on the workers of the interest being shown in them.
+The term "Hawthorne effect" was coined in 1953 by John R. P. French after the Hawthorne studies were conducted between 1924 and 1932 at the Hawthorne Works (a Western Electric factory in Cicero, outside Chicago).
+The Hawthorne Works had commissioned a study to determine if its workers would become more productive in brighter or dimmer levels of light.
+The workers' productivity seemed to improve when changes were made but returned to their original level when the study ended.
+It has been alternatively suggested that the workers' productivity increased because they were motivated by interest being shown in them.

 This effect was observed for minute increases in illumination.
-In these lighting studies, light intensity was altered to examine its effect on worker productivity.
-Most industrial or occupational psychology and organizational behavior textbooks refer to the illumination studies when discussing the Hawthorne effect.
-Only occasionally are the rest of the studies mentioned.
+In these lighting studies, light intensity was altered to examine the resulting effect on worker productivity.
+When discussing the Hawthorne effect, most industrial and organizational psychology textbooks refer almost exclusively to the illumination studies as opposed to the other types of studies that have been conducted.

-Although illumination research of workplace lighting formed the basis of the Hawthorne effect, other changes such as maintaining clean work stations, clearing floors of obstacles, and even relocating workstations resulted in increased productivity for short periods.
-Thus the term is used to identify any type of short-lived increase in productivity.
+Although early studies focused on altering workplace illumination, other changes such as maintaining clean work stations, clearing floors of obstacles, and relocating workstations have also been found to result in increased productivity for short periods of time.
+Thus, the Hawthorne effect can apply to a cause or causes other than changing lighting.